In the modern business environment, managing risk is critical for both business continuity and achievement of financial and strategic goals.

 While CRM has no specific risk assessment methodology or framework of its own, several risk management frameworks and methodologies exist that can be tailored to address compliance risk specifically, and therefore help your CRM decision-making.

-ISO 27005:2018 Information Technology – Security Techniques – Information Security Risk Management provides a framework and an approach for information security and cybersecurity risk management.
-This framework offers guidelines for what your risk assessment should include, but no specific steps.
+ISO 27005 Information Technology – Security Techniques – Information Security Risk Management provides a framework and an approach for information security and cybersecurity risk management.
+This framework provides guidelines for what your risk assessment should include, but no specific steps.
 Nevertheless, most risk management methodologies are derived from this international standard.

 OCTAVE (Operationally Critical Threat, Asset and Vulnerability Evaluation) Allegro Risk Method

 Created by the Software Engineering Institute of Carnegie Mellon University, OCTAVE is a qualitative methodology that can be conducted in small groups without disrupting business operations.
-Here are its steps:
+The steps are:

 - Develop risk measurement criteria consistent with the organization’s mission, goal objectives, and critical success factors.

-- Create a profile for each critical information asset that establishes clear boundaries for the asset, identifies its security requirements, and identifies all of its containers.
+- Create a profile for each critical information asset that establishes clear boundaries for the asset and identifies its security requirements.

 - Identify and analyze risks to information assets and begin to develop mitigation approaches.